ZenCodeLang/ZenCodeDocs/src/features/destruction.md

 In the age of garbage collection, destruction has gone mostly ignored.
 For many cases, it isn't important either: objects are cleaned up by the garbage collector.

 However, not everything can be managed by a garbage collector.
 File handles, for instance, need to be closed when they are no longer needed - not when the garbage collector decides to kick in.
-This has been mostly "solved" by closeables (or disposables, depending on the language you're used to).
-Yes these closeables have their own disadvantage: they need to be closed.
-And this isn't always trivial.
+For this reason, garbage-collected languages and runtimes generally provide a closeable or disposable interface.
+These are either closed manually (error-prone) or closed with a language feature such a try-with-resources.
+Although this generally works, it is not very practical.

 Surely, for cases where a resource (such as an open file) is used only within the context of a specific block statement, closing the resource is trivial - put it in a try-with-resources or using statement (or whatever else your language of choice may be using) and the resource will be closed whenever you're done.
 However, if such objects are passed to other methods or stored into a field, the case is far less trivial.
 That's where proper language support really benefits.